Totodore/socketioxide/Readme.md

 use axum::routing::get;
 use axum::Server;
 use serde_json::Value;
-use socketio_server::{config::SocketIoConfig, layer::SocketIoLayer, ns::Namespace, socket::Ack};
+use socketioxide::{config::SocketIoConfig, layer::SocketIoLayer, ns::Namespace, socket::Ack};
 use tracing::{info, Level};
 use tracing_subscriber::FmtSubscriber;